-Replacing a tooth can be accomplished with a dental implant.
-A dental implant restores your mouth to optiminal function, stabilising the surrounding bone, tissue and teeth by substituting the root structure of the missing tooth.
+Dental implants are a great way to replace a troublesome or missing tooth.
+A dental implant restores your mouth to optimal function by stabilising the surrounding bone, tissue and teeth.
+This is done by substituting the root structure of the missing tooth.
 This helps to prevent further serious complications that can arise if the missing tooth is left untreated.

 Finally, the crown is placed over the abutment and secured in place.
 With your implant placement complete, your tooth is restored to optimal shape and function, while continuing to stabilise, protect, and preserve the surrounding teeth and tissue.